|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 Some Wiring Symbols

 The conventions I use for wires crossing and joining are marked with a star (*) - the others are a small sample of those in common use, but are fairly representative.
 Many can be worked out from their position in the circuit diagram (schematic).
+Some schematics will be found where it is unclear whether conductors shown are joined or not.
+It will sometimes be easy enough to determine which is which with enough knowledge and experience, but some drawings are so bad that it can be almost impossible.

 The commonly accepted units in electronics are metric.
 In accordance with the SI (System Internationale) metric specifications, any basic unit (such as an Ohm or Farad) will be graded or sub-graded in units of 1,000 - this gives the following table.